Boburmirzo/WeatherForecast/README.md

    You should copy all the result value (this is the generated token) in order to invoke other endpoints.

-2. After generating the token, you can invoke the statistics by invoking:
+2. You can invoke the statistics by invoking:

    `http://localhost:8080/weather/data`